captainalabi/JDBC-codes/README.md

 # JDBC-codes
-Codes to create database and connect to same and codes to create table dynamically
+Codes to create database and connect to same and codes to create table dynamically.
+Involves MySQL and java